ARTEMUS

 10. Environmental Sustainability

-If sustainability is a core value for your business, consider ports with green initiatives—such as electrified equipment, clean energy usage, shore power, or waste reduction programs.
+If sustainability is a core value for your business, consider ports with green initiatives, such as electrified equipment, clean energy usage, shore power, or waste reduction programs.
 These practices also support compliance with evolving global environmental regulations.

 How Are The Largest Ports In The USA Measured & Ranked?

-This is one of the primary metrics, measured in Twenty-foot Equivalent Units (TEUs).
-Ports that handle higher container volumes are considered more significant players in global trade.
+1. Container Volume (TEUs) – Container volume is one of the most important metrics used to measure a port’s activity.
+It is typically calculated in Twenty-Foot Equivalent Units (TEUs), which represent the standard size of shipping containers.
+Ports that handle higher container volumes are generally considered more significant players in global trade.

 Artemus: ISF, AMS, & AES Filing Solution For USA Imports & Exports Compliance